Playtest Neutronium: Parallel Wars

 Why Playtest With Us

 Neutronium: Parallel Wars has been in design for 25 years.
-That is not a number used for effect — it is the actual elapsed time from the first prototype to the current version.
-The design process has involved multiple complete rebuilds, the scrapping of entire mechanical systems, and the gradual convergence on a game that is now close enough to final that the question has shifted from "does this work?" to "is this the best it can be?"
+The design process has involved multiple complete rebuilds, the scrapping of entire mechanical systems, and the gradual convergence on a game that is now close enough to final that the question has shifted from 'does this work?' to 'is this the best it can be?'

 That is the phase where playtesting matters most.
 The foundations are solid — 12+ documented sessions across Universe 1–10 content have confirmed that.
-What the testing program is now focused on is calibration: race balance at each player count, the accessibility curve for new players, the pacing of the 47-mechanic progressive unlock system, and the coherence of Universe 11–13 content, which contains the game's highest-complexity mechanics and its most consequential decisions.
+What the testing program is now focused on is calibration: race balance at each player count, the accessibility curve for new players, and the coherence of Universe 11–13 content.

 Playtesters are credited in the final game by name.
 The credits section of the rulebook lists everyone who participated in a documented session and completed the MEQA questionnaire.
-This is a permanent record — the physical game shipped to Kickstarter backers will include your name if you tested it.
-All testers also receive early access to each new rulebook revision as the design evolves in the final months before launch.
+All testers also receive early access to each new rulebook revision.

 Current Playtest Status